2248 Petition From Denial of Request Filed Under 35 U.S.C. 302 [R-07.2015]

 - (c) The requester may seek review by a petition to the Director under § 1.181 within one month of the mailing date of the examiner’s determination refusing ex parte reexamination.
 Any such petition must comply with § 1.181(b).
 If no petition is timely filed or if the decision on petition affirms that no substantial new question of patentability has been raised, the determination shall be final and nonappealable.

-After a request for reexamination has been denied, the Central Reexamination Unit (CRU), will allow time for a petition seeking review of the examiner’s determination refusing reexamination.
+After a request for reexamination under 35 U.S.C.
+302 has been denied, the Central Reexamination Unit (CRU) will allow time for a petition seeking review of the examiner’s determination refusing reexamination.
 If a petition seeking review of the examiner’s determination refusing reexamination is not filed within one (1) month of the examiner’s determination, the CRU will then process the reexamination file as a concluded reexamination file.
 See MPEP § 2247 and § 2294.

-If a petition seeking review of the examiner’s determination refusing reexamination is filed, it is forwarded (together with the reexamination file) to the Office of the CRU Director for decision.
+If a petition seeking review of the examiner’s determination refusing reexamination is filed, it is brought to the attention of the CRU Director or his/her designee for decision.
 Where a petition is filed, the CRU Director will review the examiner’s determination that a substantial new question of patentability has not been raised.
 The CRU Director’s review will be de novo.
 Each decision by the CRU Director will conclude with the paragraph:

-If the petition is granted, the decision of the CRU Director should include a sentence setting a 2-month period for filing a statement under 37 CFR 1.530; the reexamination file will then be returned to the CRU Supervisory Patent Reexamination Specialist (SPRS) of the art unit that will handle the reexamination for consideration of reassignment to another examiner.
+If the petition is granted, the decision of the CRU Director should include a sentence setting a two-month period for filing a statement under 37 CFR 1.530; the reexamination file will then be returned to the CRU Supervisory Patent Reexamination Specialist (SPRS) of the art unit that will handle the reexamination for consideration of reassignment to another examiner.